François Bozizé: Foreign relations

+Religious policy

+Bozizé, a follower of the West African Celestial Church of Christ, had already been accused by Patassé of using the church as a "recruitment arm" for his rebellion prior to the 2003 coup.
+He became the evangelical church's main leader in the CAR in May 2012.

+According to anthropologist Sandra Fancello, Bozizé's presidency was marked by a "warrior rhetoric" that could be traced to the influence of the Celestial Church.
+He employed belligerent language against Muslims and other religious or political "enemies", which furthered the stigmatization of the Central African Muslim community.
+Certain factions of the Anti-balaka were also connected to the Celestial Church.

+Civil War leadership

 On 10 December 2012, the Séléka CPSK-CPJP-UFDR (Séléka means coalition) seized the towns of N'Délé, Sam Ouandja and Ouadda.
 Rebels fought with government and allied CPJP troops for over an hour before securing the town of N'Délé.
 On 27 December, Bozizé requested international assistance to help with the rebellion, in particular from France and the United States.
 French President François Hollande rejected the plea, saying that the 250 French troops stationed at Bangui M'Poko International Airport are there "in no way to intervene in the internal affairs".

 On 11 January 2013, a ceasefire agreement was signed in Libreville, Gabon.
 The rebels dropped their demand for Bozizé to resign, but he had to appoint a new prime minister from the opposition party by 18 January 2013.
 On 13 January, Bozizé signed a decree that removed Prime Minister Touadéra from power, as part of the agreement with the rebel coalition.
-On 17 January, Nicolas Tiangaye was appointed Prime Minister.
+On 17 January, Nicolas Tiangaye was appointed prime minister.

 By 22 March, however, the rebels had renewed their advance, accusing Bozizé of failing to honor the January ceasefire agreement.
 They took towns throughout the Central African Republic, including Damara and Bossangoa.
 They advanced to within 22 kilometers of Bangui, but were halted with an aerial assault from an attack helicopter.
 However, Nelson N'Djadder, presumed spokesman for the rebels, claimed that they shot down the helicopter.

 On 24 March, rebel forces heavily attacked Bangui and took control of major structures, including the presidential palace.
 Bozizé's family fled across the river to the Democratic Republic of the Congo and then to Yaoundé, the capital of Cameroon, where he was granted temporary refuge.
 Subsequently, he requested that Benin grant him political asylum.